Why are silicon steel sheets used for motor cores? Couldn't we just use a solid piece of iron?

 This solution addresses the eddy current problem from two directions simultaneously.

-1. First trick: Slice thinly to physically block the vortex.
+1. First trick: Slice thinly to physically block the eddy currents.

 Imagine if you were to slice a large piece of iron into many thin sheets—would eddy currents still be able to flow as freely and unimpeded as before?